-Water wells that received flood water may be contaminated with bacteria, which can make you sick.
+Water wells that are inundated with flood water may be contaminated with bacteria, which can make you sick.
 Sources of bacteria may include a septic system and fecal matter from wildlife and domestic animals.
 Additionally, chemical contaminants can enter a well making the water unsafe to drink.